Unboxed-Software/solana-course/content/basic-solana-mobile.md

 ![Counter App](../assets/basic-solana-mobile-counter-app.png)

-If you run into some problems here are what they could be:
+If you run into problems, here are some examples of what they could be and how to fix them:

 - Application does not build → Exit Metro with ctrl+c and try again
 - Nothing happens when you press the `CounterButton` → Make sure you have Solana wallet installed ( like the fake wallet we installed in Prerequisites )
 - You get stuck in a forever loop while calling `increment` → This is likely due to you reaching a Devnet airdrop rate limit.
 Take out the airdrop section in `CounterButton` and manually send some Devnet sol to your wallet’s address (printed in the console)

+That's it!
+You've made your first Solana Mobile dApp.
 If you get stuck, feel free to check out the [full solution code](https://github.com/Unboxed-Software/solana-react-native-counter) on the `main` branch of the repository.

 # Challenge

-You’re challenge today is to take our app and add a decrement function.
+Your challenge today is to take our app and add a decrement function.
 Simply add another button and call the `decrement` function on our program.
-This instruction already exists on the program and its IDL, so you simply need to write client code to call the instruction.
+This instruction already exists on the program and its IDL, so you simply need to write client code to call it.

-If you want, take a look at the [solution code on the `solution` branch](https://github.com/Unboxed-Software/solana-react-native-counter/tree/solution).
+After you give it a try on your own, feel free to take a look at the [solution code on the `solution` branch](https://github.com/Unboxed-Software/solana-react-native-counter/tree/solution).